transloadit/uppy/website/src/docs/statusbar.md

 ### `showProgressDetails: false`

-By default, progress in the Status Bar is shown as simple percentage.
+By default, progress in the Status Bar is shown as percentage only.
 If you would like to also display remaining upload size and time, set this to `true`.

 `showProgressDetails: false`: Uploading: 45% `showProgressDetails: true`: Uploading: 45%・43 MB of 101 MB・8s left